 70000.01 (for Attachment 01)

 70000.21N.02 (for Attachment 21N.02)

+70000.A (for Appendix A)

 Settings.
-“Link to previous” refers to the previous section rather than the previous page.
+In the header and footer ribbon, “Link to previous” refers to the previous section rather than the previous page.
 Unless the previous section has the same page numbering scheme, this setting should not be used.
 When revising a document, it is sometimes beneficial to remove all headers and footers, unlink to previous, and rebuild the footers from scratch.
-It beneficial to start from the end of the document with the last attachment (the history table) when rebuilding the footers.
+It may be beneficial to start from the end of the document with the last attachment (the history table) when rebuilding the footers.
+See Section 05.07 for directions to globally delete headers and footers.

 Building or rebuilding footers.
 On the Insert tab of the Ribbon, choose the pulldown under Footer (in the Header & Footer section).
 Choose “Blank (3 Columns).”
 This sets up Tabs in the footer automatically (Portrait: 3.25” center and 6.5” right) (Landscape: 4.5” center, 9” right).
 You may also double-click in the footer area to make the footer menu visible.
 (See Section 05.07 for specific parameters)